InferNet: Exploiting Aggregate GPU Profiles as Side-Channel for DNN Architecture Inference: InferNet Attack Evaluation

+Adding new candidate DNN architectures to the attack's scope requires additional profiles and significant computation for retraining the prediction model $\mathcal{A}$.
+For reference, generating a single profile for DNN execution takes approximately 45-120 seconds, and generating the complete dataset $D_1$ requires 20+ hours.
+In contrast, the \textit{online attack} phase is computationally inexpensive, with less than one minute needed to profile the victim model and predict its architecture.
+Reducing the time spent in the \textit{offline preprocessing} phase is critical for enhancing the practicality of the attack.

-Given the high performance of architecture prediction models, we hypothesize that the training dataset for architecture prediction models need not be very large.
-To test this, we train architecture prediction models $\mathcal A$ on subsets of $D_1$, varying the number of profiles per candidate architecture.
-We use only the top 25 GPU kernel features without memory operations while training.
-We then test the architecture prediction models on $D_3$ to determine whether the smaller training set affects performance.
+We analyze the computational efficiency of the InferNet attack by reducing the training dataset size -- and therefore, the time for collecting profiles -- without compromising the accuracy.
+We hypothesize that fewer profiles per architecture are sufficient for training accurate architecture prediction models.
+To test this, we train the prediction models $\mathcal{A}$ on subsets of $D_1\prime$ with a varying number of profiles per candidate architecture.
+We limit the training to the top 25 GPU kernel features identified in \autoref{sec:advance_attack}.
+Finally, we test $\mathcal{A}$ on $D_3$ (profiles of victim models trained on CIFAR10) to evaluate the impact of dataset size reduction.

-The results are shown in Figure \ref{fig:arch_pred_acc_by_dataset_size}, which confirms our hypothesis that training on subsets of $D_1$ may achieve the same accuracy as training on the entirety of $D_1$.
-Surprisingly, for all architecture prediction models except Logistic Regression and AdaBoost, \textit{only one profile per candidate architecture} was necessary to achieve the same accuracy as the full size of dataset $D_1$.
-These results indicate that the variance of the top 25 GPU kernels is low enough to allow generalization with only one sample per DNN architecture.
-With this in mind, the adversary only needs to collect 36 profiles, one per candidate architecture, to cover all PyTorch vision architectures, and preprocessing stage of EZClone can be completed in under 30 minutes.
-These results also suggest that to add one more DNN architecture to the candidate set in EZClone, only one more profile needs to be collected, adding about 45 seconds to the preprocessing phase.

-\textbf{Extending EZClone to Pruned Models:} Next, we investigate whether DNN pruning affects the efficacy of EZClone.
-Since DNNs are computationally expensive, AI providers might use DNN optimizations such as pruning before deploying a victim model.
-To test this, we create a dataset $D_p$ of profiles on all 36 PyTorch vision models trained on CIFAR10 and pruned to 50\% capacity.
-We then train architecture prediction models $\mathcal A$ on the top 25 non-memory GPU features of dataset $D_1$ and test the accuracy of $\mathcal A$ on $D_p$.

-Table \ref{table:prune_acc} displays these results, plus the family accuracy, which denotes if the predicted model architecture comes from the same family as the true model architecture.
-For example, ResNet18 and ResNet34 come from the same family while ResNet18 and GoogleNet do not.
-We find that, in general, the EZClone attack extends to pruned models while incurring a slight decrease in accuracy.
-Some models, such as Naive Bayes and Random Forest, incurred no loss in accuracy.
-These results show that the architecture prediction models $\mathcal A$ can generalize to profiles of pruned models even if they are not trained on profiles of pruned models.
-Based on the findings from Table \ref{table:arch_pred_acc_test}, we expected these results because PyTorch is not optimized to skip operations on pruned parameters, meaning that pruning is just another form of differing the parameters $\theta_i$ and $\theta$ between the profiled candidate models $f_{c_i}^{\theta_i}$ and the victim models $f_v^\theta$.